 Ariella Azoulay, “The Civil Contract of Photography” (Israel)

-Abigail Solomon-Godeau, “Photography at the Dock: Essays on History, Institutions, and Practices” (United States)
+Abigail Solomon-Godeau, “Photography at the Dock” (United States)

 Rosalind Krauss, “The Originality of the Avant-Garde and Other Modernist Myths” (United States)